agree to this use.

-Aerospace industry is known for its precision and robustness, be it the fuselage design of the aircraft or the piece of code that operates the seat lamps.
+The aerospace industry is known for its precision and robustness.
+Be it the fuselage design or the piece of code that operates the seat lamps.
 Flight and cabin systems, which have been an integral part of the plane, have long evolved into full-fledged digital systems.
-In modern commercial aviation, the increased availability of affordable connectivity options is paving the way for the next-generation of flight and cabin systems backed by a next-generation content delivery system.
-A system that can automatically deploy services, facilitate information flow and utilize multiple channels of communication to automate the process of data synchronization based on priority and economics.

 Anatomy of Axinom Content Delivery System

-Content Delivery System (CDS) – A delivery solution that allows secure and robust bidirectional content synchronization, using standardized communication protocols and mediums.
+Content Delivery System (CDS) – A delivery solution that allows secure and robust bidirectional data synchronization, using standardized communication protocols and mediums.
+It utilizes different pipes (LAN, Wi-Fi, 3G, LTE, satellite networks), manages interruptions, prioritizes important data, and controls data transfer costs.
 It is built to transfer data fast, securely, and reliably in any environment.

 Features that make this solution unique and cogent:

-Depending on the available and enabled pipelines, data type, size, criticality and bandwidth, Axinom Content Delivery Solution (CDS) can choose and switch between the following channels, depending on availability:
+Depending on the available and enabled pipelines, data type, size, criticality and bandwidth, Axinom CDS can pick and choose between the following channels:

-As a perfect companion of a modern connected aircraft, Axinom CDS allows automatic deployment and orchestration of independent micro-services for multiple use-cases such as cockpit or cabin data, weather services, sensor systems, predictive maintenance and many more.
+Axinom CDS enables automatic deployment and orchestration of independent micro-services.
+Services such as cockpit and cabin data, weather, sensor systems, predictive maintenance and many more.

-To reduce the amount of data and time that is needed for the transfers, Axinom CDS compares the content sets and updates only the modifications.
+To reduce the amount of data and the time needed for the transfers, Axinom CDS compares the content sets and updates only the modifications.
 In addition, it keeps track of content versions.